 A Visit to the Nuremberg Toy Museum- Spielzeugmuseum Nuremberg

-The Nuremberg Spielzeugmuseum is considered be among the best Toy Museums in the world.
-This makes sense, since Nuremberg has been a hub of toy making since the Middle Ages.
+Nuremberg has been a hub of toy making since the Middle Ages, so it makes sense that the Nuremberg Spielzeugmuseum is considered one of the best Toy Museums in the world.
 HUNDREDS of toy makers had their workshops along the cobblestoned streets and ways.
-Not only that, Nuremberg is the home of the first mass produced toys… and the first Tin Soldiers.
-And today (when Covid-19 isn’t wrecking havoc on everyone’s schedule) Nuremberg home to the largest International Toy and Game fair in the world.
+Not only that, Nuremberg is the home of the first mass-produced toys and the first Tin Soldiers.
+And today, Nuremberg hosts the largest International Toy and Game Fair in the world.
 Nuremberg loves TOYS.
 Now, I too love toys, and I love museums, so when I was on my Christmas Market tour, I couldn’t resist visiting the Nuremberg Toy Museum.
 Are you kidding?
 A whole building full of TOYS!
 Just try to stop me!

 nuremberg toy museum